 Two forms of supervised exercise that involve slower, mindful movements are Pilates and Yoga.
 Both can build strength, improve balance and coordination, and help you to de-stress.
 Regularly practicing Yoga has been shown to reduce inflammation and fatigue, and enhance feelings of vitality in breast cancer survivors .
 Yoga can also be an excellent physical therapy and recovery tool after surgery to regain your range of motion, rebuild stability and balance, and improve your strength.
-If exercising on your own, be sure to to be cautious with any movements that require arm and shoulder strength, or chose a Yoga recovery program specifically tailored for breast cancer surgery (lumpectomy or mastectomy), such as Breast Rebound.
+If exercising on your own, be sure to to be cautious with any movements that require arm and shoulder strength, or chose a Yoga recovery program specifically tailored for breast cancer surgery (lumpectomy or mastectomy).

 Doing strength training exercise for your lower body and core can help to build muscle, preserve bone density, maintain a healthy metabolism, and even reduce insulin resistance .
 Whether you’re new to strength training or not, you’ll want to work with an experienced trainer, and inform him or her that you are a cancer survivor so they can help you with the appropriate type of workouts and weights.
 Strength training exercise can be done with handheld weights, weight machines, resistance bands, or your own body weight.